 Pay attention to workforce demographics.
 Succession planning means, in part, making sure that all the key people aren’t lost or growing old at the same time.
 Much like an apprenticeship system, more experienced workers should impart knowledge to greener workers.
 Your investment in people gets re-invested this way.

 Training is often expensive, especially in traditional formats.
 It can take months for a new employee to possess the skills to break even on their salary.
-(Indeed, a potential buyer may be extremely reluctant to acquire your business if he/she fears having to train all new staff.)
+Indeed, a potential buyer may be extremely reluctant to acquire your business if they fear having to train all new staff.

 Session expired